BOOKME.COM

 Using insights from the affinity diagram, I created a customer journey map to visualise each step of the booking process.
 It highlighted user goals, pain points, and positive moments helping me identify where the experience could be improved and guiding key design decisions.

 My customer journey map captures each step of the hotel booking experience from initial search to booking confirmation through the lens of real user behaviour.
-It includes user goals, behaviours, mental models, pain points, and positive points, structured into a clear and cohesive flow.
+It includes user goals, behaviours, mental models, pain points, and customer feeling, structured into a clear and cohesive flow.

 This structured artefact helped me translate raw research into a visual, story driven map that guided my design decisions and kept the user’s voice central throughout the process.